-Even if the recent death of your loved one did not occur as a result of any of the above-listed circumstances, that does not mean a wrongful death did not occur.
-If you have unanswered questions about your loved one’s passing, you should contact an Orangevale wrongful death lawyer right away.Financial Strain of Loss
+Even if the recent death of your loved one did not occur as a result of any of the above-listed circumstances, that does not mean a wrongful death did not happen.
+If you have unanswered questions about your loved one's passing, you should contact an Orangevale wrongful death lawyer.Financial Strain of Loss

 The loss of a family member can result in tremendous financial strain for a family, especially if the decedent was a primary breadwinner.
 The mortgage, electric bill, water, credit card bills, etc., will keep piling up.
-They do not stop simply because someone passes away.
-This is why it is so important to exercise your legal rights and pursue a wrongful death claim against the reckless party that took your loved one’s life.What You Can Pursue in a Wrongful Death Claim
+They do not stop simply because someone has passed away.
+It is essential to exercise your legal rights and pursue a wrongful death claim against the reckless party that took your loved one's life.What You Can Pursue in a Wrongful Death Claim

 In addition to the economic harms described above, you can also pursue non-economic harms, including damages for the loss of a loved one's companionship and the pain and suffering you endured as a proximate result of your loved one's sudden, unexpected death.

-In certain cases containing particularly shocking facts, punitive damages may also be available to punish the defendant for their outrageous and shocking conduct.
-For example, if a driver was heavily intoxicated driving on the highway at a rate of 105 mph and they collide head-on with your loved one’s vehicle, there may be a sufficient basis to pursue punitive damages.
+In some instances containing particularly shocking facts, punitive damages may also be available to punish the defendant for their outrageous and shocking conduct.
+For example, if a driver was heavily intoxicated driving on the highway at a rate of 105 mph and collided head-on with your loved one's vehicle, there may be a sufficient basis to pursue punitive damages.

 Watch the following video for more on a wrongful death claim.Legal Fee Contingent on Getting a Financial Recovery

-Many people mistakenly believe that if they hire an attorney, they will have to pay a massive hourly fee or a large lump sum as a retainer fee.
+Many people mistakenly believe that hiring an attorney will have to pay a massive hourly fee or a large lump sum as a retainer fee.
 No true.
 The overwhelming majority of wrongful death lawyers work on a contingency fee.
-This means your lawyer does not collect a single dime until a financial recovery is secured.
-In effect, if you do not get paid, your lawyer does not get paid.Do Not Lose Your Right To Hold the Defendant Accountable
+Your lawyer does not collect a single dime until a financial recovery is secured.
+If you do not get paid, your lawyer does not get paid.Do Not Lose Your Right To Hold the Defendant Accountable

-If you believe you have a viable wrongful death claim, you must contact an Orangevale wrongful death attorney sooner rather than later.
-California law requires that wrongful death lawsuits be filed within two years from the day of your loved one’s death.
-If you put off taking action, you are running the risk of losing your legal right to hold the reckless party accountable for their negligence.
+If you believe you have a viable wrongful death claim, you must contact an Orangevale wrongful death attorney sooner than later.
+California law requires that wrongful death lawsuits be filed within two years from the day of your loved one's death.
+If you put off taking action, you risk losing your legal right to hold the reckless party accountable for their negligence.
 Sometimes the deadline to file a claim is short if your loved one was killed due to a negligent public agency.
 In that case, you have six months or 180 days to lodge a claim.
 After that, there are more strict timelines that must be filed.
-Therefore, it is important to call an Orangevale wrongful death lawyer promptly after the death of your loved one.Orangevale FAQ
+Therefore, it is essential to call an Orangevale wrongful death lawyer promptly after the death of your loved one.Orangevale Wrongful Death FAQ